codefresh-io/cap-docs.codefresh.io/_docs/dashboards/dora-metrics.md

 * Failure Rate: The number of failed deployments divided by the total number of deployments

 ## Metric graphs
-The metric graphs show performance for the DORA metrics, again based on the filters defined, or for the last 90 days, if there are no filters.
+The metric graphs are key to performance insights with DORA metrics.
+The metrics are again based on the filters defined, or for the last 90 days if there are no filters.

 In addition, you can select the granularity for each graph: